wheresalice/ansible-playbooks/README.md

 1. Raise an issue to request access, which will include the private git repo for managing docker compose
 2. Raise a PR to get yourself added to `group_vars/wheresalice.yml` to get ssh access to the servers

-### shell.wheresalice.info

-1. Raise a PR to get yourself added to `group_vars/shells.yml` to get ssh access to the servers
-2. (optional) Raise an issue to get access to the git repo for the terraform code and terraform cloud account - you're unlikely to actually need this, it never really changes

-Groups should be empty unless you need to manage the server

 ## Using this repository